loicsikidi/tpm-ca-certificates/docs/specifications/04-tpm-trust-bundle-format.md

 - No empty lines between metadata entries (except "Owner" header)
 - No empty line before the PEM certificate block
 - Keys use Title Case with spaces allowed (e.g., "Issued At", "Owner", "Not Valid Before")
+- The "Not Valid After" field uses " : " (space-colon-space) for visual alignment with "Not Valid Before"

 ### Common Metadata Fields